 While you are not required to provide any proof to your landlord that your inability to pay rent is tied to COVID-19, it is a good idea to collect records documenting this in case you need to defend yourself in housing court.
 Some example documentation includes a notice from an employer that cut your hours or laid you off, a doctor’s bill or diagnosis, an unemployment check, a letter from your childcare provider showing that they have closed, or other record that shows your situation has changed.

-You will have until January 31, 2020 to pay the rent back.
+You will have until February 28, 2020 to pay the rent back.
 If you do not pay the full amount by the deadline, your landlord may attempt to collect rent through small claims court or another debt collection process.
-The COVID-19 Tenant Protections passed in June prohibit evictions for April-July rent.
+The COVID-19 Tenant Protections passed in June prohibit evictions for April-September rent.

 Q: DO I HAVE TO PAY LATE FEES?